MichaelGloessl04/wpapihandler/__tests__/docs/test_docs.md

     - 2.8.1: remove_post should remove the post with the specified id
   - 2.9: get_partners
     - 2.9.1: get_partners should return all partners
+  - 2.10: get_personnel
+    - 2.10.1: get_personnel should return all personnel

 ## Test Docs: